MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v3.3.0/Set-AzureRmApplicationGatewayBackendAddressPool.md

 ```

 ### -BackendFqdns
-Specifies a list of back-end IP addresses to use as a back-end server pool.
+Specifies a list of back-end FQDN addresses to use as a back-end server pool.

 ```yaml
 Type: System.Collections.Generic.List`1[System.String]